GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 Weakness details are identified in the risk assembly.
 The Weakness Name appears in the title field, and the Weakness Description appears in the description field.
-The status field is initially set to \"open\".
+The status field is initially set to `open`.

 The Weakness Source Identifier requires a FedRAMP extension.
-Within the characterization\'s origin, an actor must be specified for the tool itself.
-Assign the \"vulnerability-id\" and \"plugin-id\" FedRAMP extensions as properties to this actor.
+Within the characterization's origin, an actor must be specified for the tool itself.
+Assign the `vulnerability-id` and `plugin-id` FedRAMP extensions as properties to this actor.

 Information provided by the tool that characterizes the risk is captured as facet fields.
-When the scanner tool provides risk values from other recognized systems, such as a CVE number, IAVAM severity, or CVSS metric, the NIST-defined name and system values must be used, in addition to the tool value being assigned to the value attribute.
-For example, if the scanner tool provides a CVE number, the risk-metric field\'s system flag should reflect \"http://cve.mitre.org\" as the system, not the scanner tool.
+When the scanner tool provides risk values from other recognized systems, such as a CVE number, IAVAM severity, or CVSS metric, the OSCAL-defined name and system values must be used, in addition to the tool value being assigned to the value attribute.
+For example, if the scanner tool provides a CVE number, the risk-metric field's system flag value should reflect `http://cve.mitre.org` as the system, not the scanner tool.

-FedRAMP-required facet fields, such as likelihood and impact, have a system flag with a value of \"https://fedramp.gov\".
-FedRAMP-required facets must also have a prop with the name flag set to \"state\" and the value flag set to either \"initial\" or \"adjusted\".
-There must always be \"initial\" facets.
-If adjusted, there may be \"adjusted\" facets as well.
+FedRAMP-required facet fields, such as likelihood and impact, have a system flag with a value of `https://fedramp.gov`.
+FedRAMP-required facets must also have a prop with the name flag set to `state` and the value flag set to either `initial` or `adjusted`.
+There must always be `initial` facets.
+If adjusted, there may be `adjusted` facets as well.

 {{< figure src="/img/poam-figure-9.png" title="FedRAMP POA&M entry weakness information." alt="Screenshot of the FedRAMP POA&M template showing entry row weakness information." >}}